Kenna wrote, and directed several plays, taught acting for kids. She is a former talent scout and directs and produces.

 Flanery says he will always be a master of Jiu-Jitsu and trains even when he goes to movie locations worldwide.
-But, it’s The Boondock Saints movies that have placed him in the glare of publicity.
+But, The Boondock Saints movies have placed him in the glare of publicity.

-The cult movie keeps him trending in various social media outlets where fans cannot get enough of the vigilante action film.
+The cult movie keeps him trending on various social media outlets where fans cannot get enough of the vigilante action film.
 Keeping their ears to the Internet in hopes of announcing The Boondock Saints 3 in production is imminent.

-Surprisingly, with the grandeur and opulence of the movie business, Flanery places martial arts ahead of his film career.
+Surprisingly, with the grandeur and luxury of the movie business, Flanery places martial arts ahead of his film career.
 He drives his desire to maintain his mastery of Jiu-Jitsu and shares his craft with his students.
 If you ever want to meet up with him, you can visit him at his Jiu-Jitsu academy in Hollywood.

 © 2016 Kenna McHugh